bonitasoft/bonita-doc/md/performance-tuning.md

 #### Persistence cache

-For the Teamwork, Efficiency, and Performance editions, Bonita BPM Engine has a cache providing a persistence layer using Hibernate caching.
+For the Teamwork, Efficiency, and Performance editions, Bonita Engine has a cache providing a persistence layer using Hibernate caching.

 EhCache configuration for this persistence layer is defined in a file named `bonita-platform-hibernate-cache.xml.notused` and `bonita-tenant-hibernate-cache.xml.notused`.
 To apply the configuration of those files, remove the '.notused' suffix.